 How much is the home office deduction?

-The amount you can deduct depends on a few things, like the size of your space and the method you choose to calculate your tax deduction.
+The amount you can deduct for your home office depends on a few things, like the size of your space and the method you choose to calculate your tax deduction.
 There are two ways to figure out what you can deduct:

 Using the regular method, you’ll calculate the size of your home office as a percentage of the total square footage in your home.
 Then, you’ll add up all the expenses related to your home (utilities, renovations and improvements, insurance, home mortgage interest, etc.) and deduct a percentage of the total.
 Other expenses directly related to your home office (supplies, furniture, etc.) can be totally written off.